Computing twists of hyperelliptic curves: Hyperelliptic curves

 \end{proof}

-In the course of the proof of Lemma \ref{hypmodel} we have seen how to construct a hyperelliptic model for a (odd genus) curve given by a model as in \eqref{eq:NonHyperellipticModel}.
-The following proposition shows the inverse transformation.
+In the course of the proof of Lemma \ref{hypmodel} we have seen how to construct a hyperelliptic model for a (odd genus) curve given by a model as in \eqref{eq:NonHyperellipticModel}, if such a hyperelliptic model exists.
+For the inverse transformation, if we start with $C \, : y^2=f(x)=\sum_{n=0}^{2g+2} a_nx^n$, with $a_{2g+2}$ not necessarily nonzero, then $C$ admits the following model of the form \eqref{eq:NonHyperellipticModel}: